HowestDAE/dae15-Shaeryry/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Detailed instructions on how to run your game project are in this section.
+- Set the game project as the start up project before launching.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.